AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Discussion

 In efforts to support AI transparency and literacy, the first question that follows is ``what to disclose or educate''.
 Current regulations offer some direction: for instance, the EU AI Act requires that ``developers and deployers must ensure that end-users are aware that they are interacting with AI (chatbots and deepfakes)''~\cite{eu_ai_act_2024}.
 While such disclosure is important, especially as AI systems are increasingly embedded into existing systems and ``disappear into'' prior technologies, it may not be sufficient.
 Especially when categories of AI have not reached consensus in public understanding, end-users lack clarity about what capabilities and limitations different systems entail or offer.
 Our findings raise the question of whether informing people that they are ``interacting with AI'' meaningfully prepares them to interpret and evaluate their interactions.

-Prior literature on risk communication underscores that effective messaging should go beyond stating the existence of risk; instead, it involves communicating not only the nature of risks but also expressing concerns, perspectives/opinions, and reactions to them~\cite{national1989improving}.
+Prior literature on risk communication underscores that effective messaging should go beyond stating the existence of risk; instead, it involves communicating not only the nature of risks but also expressing concerns, perspectives/opinions, and reactions to them~\cite{keeney1986improving}.
 Some current common practices include acknowledging error possibility~\cite{hill2025_psychosis} and uncertainty indicators~\cite {kim2024m} or reminding limitations of language models~\cite{wester2024ai}.
-But past work in human-AI interaction has emphasized both functional understanding of what models or systems work and mechanistic understanding of how models or systems work in AI transparency~\cite{liao2023ai}, and showed that system 2 of analytical thinking that disrupts heuristic thinking on direct statements can reduce AI overreliance~\cite{buccinca2021trust}.
-Based on these insights, we posit that explaining where risks arise is as important as informing that risks exist.
+But past work in human-AI interaction has emphasized both functional understanding of what models or systems work and mechanistic understanding of how models or systems work in AI transparency~\cite{liao2023ai}, and showed that analytical thinking that disrupts heuristic thinking on direct statements can reduce AI overreliance~\cite{buccinca2021trust}.

-Turning to our findings, however, we will find a significant gap: explanations about the generative nature of LLMs were nearly missing across all channels.
-Even when risks were mentioned, they overwhelmingly centered on information quality, and a closer look at the data shows that the majority of the content focused on incidents of fake or incorrect information.
+However, turning to our findings, we will find a significant gap: explanations about the generative nature of LLMs were nearly missing across all channels.
+Even when risks were mentioned, they overwhelmingly centered on information quality, and a closer look at the data shows that the majority of the content focused on isolated incidents of fake or incorrect information.
 However, we question whether collapsing all information into the frequently mentioned yet broad category of hallucination is enough, when the metaphor ``hallucination'' itself is imperfect.
 LLMs do not have sensory perception as humans, so it does not naturally carry the appropriate referential analogy to explain why such errors occur.
-Therefore, we call attention to the gap in actively disclosing and educating on the mechanistic understanding of LLMs: how they differ from prior technologies and why these differences matter for risk.
+Therefore, we call attention to the gap in actively disclosing and educating on the mechanistic understanding of LLMs: how they differ from prior technologies and why these differences may lead to risks.

-\subsubsection{What to align in facing governance lag:}
+\subsubsection{What to align in facing governance lag.}